-Palermo, the capital city of Sicily, is a magic mix of baroque beauty, exotic street markets and luscious food.
-Although still a little overlooked by international travellers, Palermo is a truly intriguing place that enchants visitors with its impressive history, distinctive culture and buzzing atmosphere.
+Palermo, the capital city of Sicily, is a magic mix of baroque beauty, exotic street markets, and luscious food.
+Although still a little overlooked by international travelers, Palermo is a truly intriguing place that enchants visitors with its impressive history, distinctive culture and buzzing atmosphere.

 Sicily in general and Palermo more specifically are like nowhere else in Italy.
 Just about 300km from Tunis, this Sicilian gem is a vibrant city with a fascinating melting pot of styles and cultures.
 It can be noisy and intimidating, I know, but scratch the surface and you’ll be amazed by what you will find!

 Here’s my list of the top things to see, including a free guide that you can download at the bottom of this article with a 48-hour itinerary.

 1. The Royal Palace and the Palatine Chapel